Criscras13/API_image_testing/README.md

 To update the data served by this API:

 1.  **Run the Data Transformer**:
-    This project includes a Python script `data_transformer.py` that fetches fresh data from the KnowBe4 API, rewrites the URLs to point to this GitHub Pages site, and saves both JSON files (for API clients) and HTML wrapper files (for AI browsing tools).
+    This project includes a Python script `data_transformer.py` that fetches fresh data from the API, rewrites the URLs to point to this GitHub Pages site, and saves both JSON files (for API clients) and HTML wrapper files (for AI browsing tools).
     ```bash
     python data_transformer.py
     ```
-    *Note: This script requires internet access to reach `support.knowbe4.com`.*
+    *Note: This script requires internet access to reach `the supporting site`.*

 2.  **Commit and Push**:
     After the script completes, commit the updated files in `site_src/data/zendesk/` and `site_src/static/` and push to the `main` branch.